Steelhead: Spawning

 During spawning, the fish will lay their eggs on gravel bottoms of freshwater tributaries.
 The female digs out a hole called a redd.
 The preferred depth for steelhead spawning is 6 to 14 in.
 She then lays the eggs, and a male fertilizes them.
 The females will then cover the eggs with the gravel.
 Depending on the size of the female she may lay up to 9,000 eggs.
 The female then buries the eggs in a foot of gravel.
 The eggs remain in the gravel until they hatch.
 Unlike salmon (which can spawn only once) steelhead may return to the ocean, and come back upstream several times for spawning season.

-Fisheries and ecology

-Native Steelhead Trout fisheries in North America range "to the West of the Rockies" across the coastal regions of the United States (National Wildlife Federation).
-Hatcheries have sprung across the United States, in states such as Idaho, Pennsylvania, and New York, releasing nonnative Steelhead Trout into local waters for sport-fishing, as well as replenishing the overall quantity of Steelhead Trout in the United States.
-The most prolific and historic fisheries of Steelhead Trout are located in Alaska, Washington, and Oregon.
-Idaho is home to a thriving inland fishery population as well, with over 20+ hatcheries stocking fish and interacting with the native population across the state's pristine icy rivers and streams.
-In Northern California, dwindling numbers over the past decades have been subject to overfishing and pollution in areas such as the Russian River and the Sacramento Delta.
-However, due to reinvigorated conservation efforts bolstering the repopulation of native species in Washington and Oregon, fishermen and Steelhead Trout enthusiasts alike are granted the spoils of a replenishing population of Steelhead in this Northwest region.
-Hatcheries and native fisheries occupy 12 significant population segments across the Pacific Northwest outlined by NOAA.
-As a result of urbanization and relatively misdirected conservation efforts in the past, these designated areas remain considerably threatened, some even endangered.
-However, there is a reason for hope.
-These significant population segments of Steelhead Trout include: